 Bethlehem today is a thriving town, inhabited mostly by Christian Arabs (in name if not in fact).
-But, in the time of Christ it was a tiny, insignificant town, known only for the fact that it had once been King David’s hometown.
-How was it that Jesus Christ, Son of God and King of the Universe would choose to be born here in a lowly cow-stall?
+But, in the time of Christ, it was a tiny, insignificant town, known only for the fact that it had once been King David’s hometown.
+How was it that Jesus Christ, Son of God and King of the Universe would choose to be born here in a lowly cow stall?

 10 days ago I stood on the very spot where Christ is reputed to have been born.
-Less than a mile away is the Shepherd’s field where the angels appeared to announce His birth.
+Less than a mile away in Shepherd’s field where the angels appeared to announce His birth.
 Evidence seems to authenticate the site.
 Perhaps Mary led the early Apostles to the spot where she gave birth to the Savior.
 They revered it as a holy place.

-A. The penalty for fornication was stoning: Mary could have been stoned to death and her unborn child would have died along with her; but God moved Joseph to take her to be his wife.
+A. The penalty for fornication was stoning: Mary could have been stoned to death and her unborn child would have died along with her, but God moved Joseph to take her to be his wife.
 (Matthew 1:18ff)

 B. Now, a second time Satan tries to take Jesus’ life through Herod’s decree but God sent angels to warn Joseph, (Matthew 2:13-16)

-C. He told Pontius Pilate: “Pilate therefore said to Him, “Are You a king then?”
-Jesus answered, “You say rightly that I am a king.
-For this cause I was born, and for this cause I have come into the world, that I should bear witness to the truth…” (John 18:37)
+B. He did it simply because He loved you and He wanted to provide a means for your salvation. “…You say rightly that I am a king.
+For this cause, I was born, and for this, cause I have come into the world, that I should bear witness to the truth…” (John 18:37)

 C. It can be truthfully said of Jesus, “He was born to die!” for He came to die for your sins and mine, (Mark 10:45).